-How To Easily Configure Flatpak Apps Permissions With Flatseal
+How To Configure Flatpak Apps Permissions With Flatseal - OSTechNix

 The default interface of Flatseal will look like below.

 For the purpose of this guide, let us take Fondo application as an example.

-Fondo is a graphical wallpaper app that allows you to browse thousands of beautiful wallpapers from “Unsplash” website and set them as your desktop wallpaper.
+Fondo is a graphical wallpaper app that allows you to browse thousands of beautiful wallpapers from "Unsplash" website and set them as your desktop wallpaper.
 Fondo requires an active Internet connection to connect to the Unsplash site.

-Let us deny the network access to the Fondo app using Flatseal and see what happens.
+Now I am going to deny the network access to the Fondo app using Flatseal and see what happens.

 To do so, select the Fondo app in the Flatseal interface.
 On the right hand side, you will see the list of enabled and disabled permissions of the Fondo app.
-Click on the slider button available next to the Network option to enable/disable the network access.
+Toggle the slider button available next to the Network option to enable/disable the network access.

 Now I opened the Fondo app to verify if the network permission is disabled or not.